One Vanderbilt: Construction

-Completion
+Completion and early years

 At the end of 2019, SL Green announced that the building was expected to open the following August.
 Shortly afterward, the top part of the spire was temporarily removed so construction cranes could add cladding to the crown.
 The building's completion was delayed slightly in early 2020 due to the COVID-19 pandemic in New York City.
 By that June, the building was 67 percent leased in spite of the pandemic.
 Prior to the COVID-19 pandemic, One Vanderbilt's leasing agents had sought for the building to be 82 percent leased by the end of 2020; however, the agents revised their forecast to 72 percent.
 The New York City Department of Buildings issued a temporary certificate of occupancy for One Vanderbilt on September 11, 2020.
 One Vanderbilt was formally opened with a ceremony three days later, on September 14.
-At the time, tenant spaces were incomplete and the first tenants could not move into the building until that November.
+At the time, tenant spaces were incomplete, and the first tenants could not move into the building until that November.

 The Le Pavillon restaurant at the building's base opened in May 2021.
 The following month, a banking consortium led by Wells Fargo and Goldman Sachs refinanced One Vanderbilt for about $3 billion.
 The refinancing included a 10-year, fixed-rate loan using commercial mortgage-backed securities and was intended to pay off part of the $1.75 billion debt incurred during construction.
 By July 2021, SL Green was advertising the top two floors at rates of up to 322 $/ft2, the highest office rents in the city.
 Ticket sales for Summit One Vanderbilt launched in September 2021, a month before the planned October 21 opening, and a press preview was held on September 24.
 The building was 90 percent leased by October 2021; the Financial Times quoted Holliday as saying he wished the building "had 20 more floors because if [he] did we could lease them".
 Summit One Vanderbilt opened on October 21 of that year.
 By late 2022, ninety-nine percent of One Vanderbilt's office space had been leased.

+One Vanderbilt's Centurion New York club opened in March 2023 on the 55th floor.
+On March 21, 2023, an elevator for Summit One Vanderbilt rapidly fell three stories and struck a buffer spring; no one was injured.
+The collision caused the building to shake and prompted some tenants to evacuate.
+By September 2024, the building's space was fully leased.
+In November 2024, the Mori Building Company bought an 11% ownership stake in One Vanderbilt; at the time, the building was valued at $4.7 billion.
+Mori bought another 5% ownership stake in the building in October 2025.